-Classroom Technology Upgrades
+School Technology Upgrades

-Classroom Technology Upgrades
+School Technology Upgrades

 Thanks to voter support of the 2024 Capital Levy for Safety, Technology, and Facilities Improvements, we are enhancing student and staff safety, modernizing our IT infrastructure, and updating instructional technology.

-Key projects beginning in summer 2025
+Key projects in summer 2025

 Projects in 2025-26 school year and beyond